vjovanov/actormig/actor-migration.md

 TODO`akka-actor.jar`.

 After this change the compilation will fail due to different package names.
 We will have to change each imported actor from scala to Akka.
-Following is the noexhaustive list of package names that need to be changed:
+Following is the non-exhaustive list of package names that need to be changed:

 1) TODO when Akka is moved in all other things are done add the list of rules